furiosa-ai/furiosa-ai.github.io/v2025.1.0/en/_sources/index.rst

 ****************************************************
-Welcome to Furiosa Docs
+FuriosaAI Developer Center
 ****************************************************

-Welcome!
+Welcome to the FuriosaAI Developer Center!
 FuriosaAI offers a streamlined software stack designed for deep learning model inference on FuriosaAI NPUs.
 This guide covers the entire workflow for creating inference applications,